Claude Vézina: Arrest and trial

-On 21 May 1997, Vézina and his sergeant-at-arms Dany "Le Gros" Légaré were both charged with the trafficking of narcotics.
+On 11 September 1997, as a part of Carcajou, Rock Machine national president Vézina and his sergeant-at-arms Dany "Le Gros" Légaré were both charged with the trafficking of narcotics.
 In order to conduct his arrest, police had to sneak by guard dogs that he had located on his property; they entered his home and arrested him in his bedroom.
 This was all the result of a sting operation set up by the Quebec police.
 A police informant had completed seven transactions of narcotics with the two members of Rock Machine, during a five-month period.
 The massive raid launched by authorities as part of Operation Carcajou resulted in the seizure of a laboratory where narcotics such as PCP and methamphetamine were produced. $1,500,000 worth of various other narcotics, over 325 kg (716.5 lbs) of dynamite along with detonators, seven pistols, two fully automatic machine guns, three semi-automatic carbines and a pistol suppressor.
 After the arrest of Vézina, Frédéric Faucher became the Rock Machine's new national president on 11 September 1997, and Alain Burnette was promoted to president of the Quebec City chapter.
 Both Vézina and Légaré pled guilty in September 1997, and were sentenced to seven and five years' imprisonment respectively, to be served in the Donnacona maximum security detention center.
 On 14 October 1998, unknown assailants set fire to a business that was owned by Vézina; the fires caused several thousand dollars in damage.